 - Project Option

 Students who choose to conduct a project should select a topic and a faculty advisor by the second semester of their enrollment in the program.
-The student will also select a committee chair from the section faculty and at least two other graduate faculty members; one must be from outside the Program of Communicative Disorders.
+The student will also select a committee chair from the section faculty and at least two other graduate faculty members; one must be from outside the Division of Communicative Disorders.

 ASHA requires that students have completed an introductory statistics course at the undergraduate level or that they complete it as part of the coursework of their Master's program.
 Students who choose the thesis option will also need to complete a graduate level statistics and research design course.
 Please see the Course Offerings page on this site for more details.